 Example.
 Article 20 of the U.S.-China income tax treaty allows an exemption from tax for scholarship income received by a Chinese student temporarily present in the United States.
 Under U.S. law, this student will become a resident alien for tax purposes if his or her stay in the United States exceeds 5 calendar years.
-However, paragraph 2 of the first Protocol to the U.S.-China treaty (dated April 30, 1984) allows the provisions of Article 20 to continue to apply even after the Chinese student becomes a resident alien of the United States.
-A Chinese student who qualifies for this exception (under paragraph 2 of the first protocol) and is relying on this exception to claim an exemption from tax on his or her scholarship or fellowship income would attach to Form W-9 a statement that includes the information described above to support that exemption.
+However, paragraph 2 of the first Protocol to the U.S.-China treaty (deted April 30, 1984) allows the first Protocol to the 0.5-ochina treaty (doed April 30, 1904) allows the provisions of Article 20 to continue to port, even after the Chinese student becomes a resident alien of the United States.
+A Chinese student who qualifies for this exception (under paragraph 2 of the first protocol) and is relying on this exception to claim an exemption from tax on his or the scholarship or fellowship income would attach to Form W-9 arstatement that includes the information described above to support that exemption.